Drug Abuse Resistance Education: Motivation of the critics

-DARE America has generally dismissed many criticisms and independent studies of its program, labeling them false, misleading, or biased.
+D.A.R.E.
+America has generally dismissed many criticisms and independent studies of its program, labeling them false, misleading, or biased.
 "DARE has long dismissed criticism of its approach as flawed or the work of groups that favor decriminalization of drug use," according to the New York Times in 2001.
-In a press release titled "Pro-drug Groups Behind Attack on Prevention Programs; DARE Seen as Target as Mayors' Conference Called to Combat Legalization Threat," DARE asserted that pro-drug legalization individuals and groups were behind criticisms of the program, which were portrayed as based on "vested interests" and "to support various individual personal agendas at the expense of our children."
+In a press release titled "Pro-drug Groups Behind Attack on Prevention Programs; DARE Seen as Target as Mayors' Conference Called to Combat Legalization Threat," D.A.R.E. asserted that pro-drug legalization individuals and groups were behind criticisms of the program, which were portrayed as based on "vested interests" and "to support various individual personal agendas at the expense of our children."

-DARE has attacked critics for allegedly being motivated by their financial self-interest in programs that compete with DARE.
+D.A.R.E. has attacked critics for allegedly being motivated by their financial self-interest in programs that compete with D.A.R.E.
 It has charged that "they are setting out to find ways to attack our programs and are misusing science to do it.
 The bottom line is that they don't want police officers to do the work because they want it for themselves."
-Critics have also been dismissed as being jealous of DARE's success.
+Critics have also been dismissed as being jealous of D.A.R.E.'s success.

 Rebuttal of statistics

-Ronald J. Brogan, New York City's DARE fundraiser and spokesman, said in 1999 "If you take German for 17 weeks, you're not going to speak German.
+Ronald J. Brogan, New York City's D.A.R.E. fundraiser and spokesman, said in 1999 "If you take German for 17 weeks, you're not going to speak German.
 The critics say the effect dissipates over the years.
 No shit, Sherlock."
 The article in which he was quoted observed that "DARE officials say the solution to this problem is not less DARE but more of it, and they urge cities to teach DARE in middle and high school."

 One leader explained that "I don't have any statistics for you.
 Our strongest numbers are the numbers that don't show up."
 The 1998 University of Maryland report presented to the U.S. National Institute of Justice stated, "Officials of DARE America are often quoted as saying that the strong public support for the program is a better indicator of its utility than scientific studies."